radtorch/radtorch/radtorch/documentation/docs/pipeline.md

     **device:**

     - _(str)_ device to be used for training.
 This can be adjusted to 'cpu' or 'cuda'.
-If nothing is selected, the pipeline automatically detects if cuda is available and trains on it.
+If nothing is selected, the pipeline automatically detects if CUDA is available and trains on it.

 ####Methods